 3. A robot must protect its own existence, as long as safeguarding it does not conflict with the First or Second Law.”

-Not even the debate on “Autonomous Lethal Weapons,” or autonomous weapons that are also used against people identified as military targets, has failed to achieve a moratorium on AI-powered weapons, which on the contrary have become increasingly effective in warfare scenarios.
+Not even the debate on “Autonomous Lethal Weapons,” or autonomous weapons that are used against people identified as military targets, has failed to achieve a moratorium on AI-powered weapons, which on the contrary have become increasingly effective in warfare scenarios.

 Pope Francis noted that “the possibility of conducting military operations through remote control systems has led to less perception of the devastation they cause and the responsibility for their use, contributing to an even colder and more detached approach to the immense tragedy of war.”